junliu/headache/README.md

 ### `fits_utils`

-submodule for operating and plotting fits image, can also run as an executive, e.g.
+submodule for operating and plotting fits image, can also run as an executable, e.g.

 ```bash
 ./fits_utils -d > plot.inp   # to dump a default configuration file for plotting